Universal simplicial complexes inspired by toric topology: Introduction

-An important application of complexes $K(\F_2^n)$ and $K(\Z^n)$ is to the study of the Buchstaber invariant of simplicial complexes.
-The known upper and lower bound estimates of the Buchstaber invariant are obtained in~\cite{Ayze} and~\cite{MR3482595} using topological and combinatorial properties of these complexes.
+An important application of simplicial complexes $K(\F_2^n)$ and $K(\Z^n)$ is to the study of the Buchstaber invariant of simplicial complexes.
+The known upper and lower bound estimates of the Buchstaber invariants using topological and combinatorial properties of these complexes are obtained in~\cite{Ayze} and~\cite{MR3482595}.

-In Section~\ref{sec:invariant}, we use the calculation of the $\mathbf f$-vectors of $K(\Z^n)$ to give an estimate of the Buchstaber invariant of an arbitrary simplicial complex in terms of the Buchstaber invariant of $K(\Z^n)$.
+In Section~\ref{sec:invariant}, we introduce the Buchstaber invariant of a simplicial complex $K$ over $\F_p$, where $p$ is a prime and relate it to the Buchstaber invariant of the universal complexes $\xkn$ and $\kkn$.
+In doing so we consider nondegenerate simplicial maps into those universal complexes, their numerical invariants and the {$f\text{-vectors}$} of $K(\F_p^n)$.
+As a result we obtain an analogue of Ayzenberg's formula~\cite{Ayze1} for a graph.

-Beside toric topology, we relate the universal complexes $\xkn$ and $\kkn$ and their $\mathbf f$-vectors to purely number theoretical facts about divisibility.
-By way of application, we obtain a new result in the context of generalised factorial functions answering Bahargava's question~\cite{Bhar} of combinatorial interpretation of certain generalised factorial function.
+Beside toric topology, we relate the universal simplicial complexes $X(\F_p^n)$ and its $f$-vectors to number theoretical problem about divisibility.
+As an application, we answer Bahargava's question~\cite{Bhar} on combinatorial interpretations of certain generalised factorial function.